 Bonhams Classic Car Auctions at Goodwood

 The Bonhams Chichester classic car auctions during the Goodwood Festival of Speed and Goodwood Revival are amongst the most important collector car sales in Britain and Europe.
 Bonhams usually has something very special on offer, especially at the Goodwood Festival of Speed when the cream of automobile enthusiast gathers in southern England.

-At the 2013 Bonhams Goodwood Festival of Speed sale in Chichester, a 1954 Mercedes Benz W196 Formula 1 single-seater racing car sold for £19.5 ($30) million – the highest price ever paid for a car at public auction (until the 1962 Ferrari GTO achieved $38 million).
-The 2014 Bonhams Goodwood Festival of Speed auction was headlined by a 1954 Ferrari 375-Plus (ex-Scuderia Ferrari) that sold for $18.3 million – the highest price ever paid for a racing Ferrari at public auction.
+At the 2013 Bonhams Goodwood Festival of Speed sale in Chichester, a 1954 Mercedes Benz W196 Formula 1 single-seater racing car sold for £19.5 ($30) million – at the time of sale, it nearly doubled the highest price ever paid for a car at public auction.
+It is still the most-expensive car ever sold in the UK.